owshepherd/rails-app-ca/README.md

 ```
 11. Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb)
 ```
+Were we to select a comparable two-sided marketplace, I would choose AirBnB.
+The reason for this is that two users of different "levels" (in this case, a standard user and a caterer) are able to come together and exchange a good or service.
+These similarities could be further enhanced with future development (menu specific search functions, booking availability and so on).

 ```
 12. Discuss the database relations to be implemented.
 ```
+[PASTE ERDS HERE]

 Include ERD

 ```